tobialun/AIOLists/README.md

 - **Discovery Lists:** Randomly selected MDBList from a set list of users, a new random list is delivered everytime you refresh the catalog.
 - **Share Your Setup:** Generate a shareable hash of your AIOLists configuration (list order, names, imported addons) to share with others.

-## Trakt Persistance
+# Trakt Persistance

 Due to the stateless nature of this addon Trakt keys can't automatically update when they expire.
 I have added an option to make Trakt persistant through Upstash.
-You can create a free account on there, create a Redis database and input the UPSTASH_REDIS_REST_URL and UPSTASH_REDIS_REST_TOKEN given in the 'REST API' section.
-Also make sure the TTL is Marked as Persist in 'Data Browser' tab.
+You can create a free account on there.
+Here's a short guide:

+1. Create an account, using a temp-mail works fine.
+2. After logging in you will be prompted to Create a database press Create Database.
+3. Input a Name and the region closest to you.
+4. Next -> Next -> Create
+5. Scroll down to REST API section and copy UPSTASH_REDIS_REST_URL and UPSTASH_REDIS_REST_TOKEN and put them into AIOLists.

+Your Trakt tokens are now stored in the redis db and will automatically refresh when they expire.

+# Support

+If you find this project useful, the best way to support me is to **star this repository** on GitHub!

-## Deployment
+# Deployment

 The easiest way to host this project for free is through hugging face.